-1) Use gender-responsive language What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
-2) Be clear, convincing, and consistent when communicating about gender equality and women's rights What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
-3) Analyse your organization's mandate, capacity, and context What actions and steps are you currently taking?
-Which actions and steps will you prioritize moving forward?
-How will you implement these?
-What tips can you apply from the Handbook?
+1) Use gender-responsive language

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

+2) Be clear, convincing, and consistent in your communication on gender equality

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?

+3) Check that your message is received and understood

+- What actions and steps are you currently taking? - Which actions and steps will you prioritize moving forward?
+How will you implement these? - What tips can you apply from the Handbook?